The Pros and Cons of Door to Door Sales for Pest Control

 Door to door sales pest control

-Door-to-door sales began long before the advent of digital technology.
-Prior to the 19th century, salesmen — then known as peddlers — would take products to sell to people living outside of towns.
+However, door-to-door sales began long before the advent of digital technology.
+Prior to the 19th century, salesmen—then known as peddlers—would take products to people living outside of towns.
 Without close proximity to shops, people in rural communities relied on peddlers as the only way to obtain necessary items.

 One of the most important factors of door-to-door sales, which is missing from most other marketing, is the human touch.
-People typically see anywhere between 4,000 and 10,000 digital ads per day.
 Technology allows companies to personalize ads to make them relevant to the viewer.
 But with so many ads in play, it is easy to ignore them.
 In the case of digital ads, this can lead to a lot of missed business.

 With door-to-door sales, a human is knocking on the door.
-Not only is this much more difficult to ignore, but also more engaging.
+Not only is this much more difficult to ignore, but also more engaging—especially if someone’s right in front of you offering discounted services!

-Once the door is open, you gain another edge that digital ads do not have.
-You can carry on a two-way conversation.
-Prospective customers are not just reading your information.
-They actually hear you say it.
-They respond, ask questions, and voice concerns that you hear immediately.
+Once the door is open, you gain another edge that digital ads do not have: you can carry on a two-way conversation.
+Prospective customers are not just reading your information—they’re actually hearing you say it.
+They respond, ask questions, and voice concerns that you can answer immediately.

 Putting Information in Hand